langdoc/KSCTC/README.md

 If you use the data, please cite my paper.

 ## Code of conduct
-…to be added…
+…to be added in the file [Code of Conduct](CoC.md)…

+## Metadata
+Currently, only basic metadata is included; see the overview below.
+More detailed metadata is planned to be published (in CMDI format) later.

 ## Simple corpus statistics
 The following table provides an overview of the included data and the state of their completion.
+Basic metadata can also be extracted.

 | Session                                 | Description     | Tokens | Status   | Use  |
 | --------------------------------------- | --------------- | -----: | -------- | ---- |